Tuwaiq-1000-JS-al-Baha/HW_Week1_Day4_FizzBuss_JSConditionals/README.md

 # HW_Week1_Day4_FizzBuss_JSConditionals

 ### FizzBuzz Function
-Write a function that accepts an argument of a number
+Create a variable that accepts a number

 If it is a multiple of 3, return “Fizz” instead of the number.